Spirals-Team/librepair-experiments/README.md

 There are currently 14.132 build JSON files in the `builds` folder, each of them associated with a Continuous Integration (CI) build failure of a Java program that uses Maven as building tool.

 The name of these JSON files corresponds to the Travis CI build identifier and their content is the result of the Travis CI API V3 ```GET /build/{build.id}```.
 More details can be found on the [official documentation](https://docs.travis-ci.com/user/developer/#api-v3).

+The `jobs` folder has a specific subfolder for every build (except for 25 builds in which the data are no more available through the Travis CI API) and the name of these subfolders corresponds with the build id to which they are associated.
+Every subfolder related to a build contains a distinct JSON file for every job associated with that build.
+The name of these JSON files corresponds to the Travis CI job identifier and their content is the result of the Travis CI API V3 ```GET /job/{job.id}```.

 There are 14.132 different branches (excluding master branch), each of them associated with a build failure.
 In particular, every branch can have 2, 3 or 4 commits, as reported in the following table: